What is Dental Filling or Teeth Fillings?

 - If you have a habit of grinding your teeth, then make sure you use a mouthguard to protect your filling

 - If you feel sensitivity for too long or if your dental fillings come out, visit your dentist immediately

 - Maintain a good Oral Hygiene routine like cleaning, brushing, mouthwash & flossing

 Frequently Asked Questions

 Q.1.
-How long does a Dental Filling last?
+How long do a Dental Filling (Teeth Filling) last?

 The longevity of Dental Filling depends upon the material of the filling.
 It also depends on how well you take care of your filling.
 The life of Dental Filling varies from 10 years to 20 years.

 Yes, but the chances are rare for any teeth filling to fall off.